Women Entrepreneur in Business Management

 - Improved Innovation

 Looking at the present scenario of the developed world, both male and female have equally established themselves as an entrepreneur.
-But the thing is different in developing countries, in context of Nepal, Nepalese women are not able to break the blockages that are stalling them to act on their own will.
+But the thing is different in developing countries.
+Nepalese women are not able to break the blockages that are stalling them to act on their own will.
 Nepal still follows the feudalism of cultural norms and beliefs which prevent women from being an entrepreneur.
 Becoming an entrepreneur is not an easy task, it requires courage, intelligence, ideas, resources and support as well.
-However, women lacks the most is support as, – women are seen as the one who handles the household activities but not venture.
+However, there is a lack of support for women entrepreneur in business management.
+Women are the ones who is responsible for household activities but not venture within Nepalese community.

 In line with 1995 Beijing Declaration, Government of Nepal also adopted the rhetoric of women participation, and introduced various gender based initiatives, increased microfinance support systems, and created an opening for the introduction of gender policies and programmes in many government bodies and NGO.
 Measures to address gender specific barriers to women entrepreneurship include gender equity measures, such as equal access for both men and women to education and skill training in business management, which were legislated under 10th Five Year Plan (Bushell, 2008).
 That was the period when women empowerment movement took place, which marched more and more women to make contribution on economy of the country.